• Home

 The crisis of Missing and Murdered Indigenous People (MMIP) continues to impact Indigenous communities across Alaska.
 Families searching for justice and healing often face numerous obstacles, including legal complexities, law enforcement communication challenges, and a lack of direct service assistance.
 Our MMIP Victim Advocacy program is dedicated to supporting families and communities by providing guidance and support throughout their journey for justice.

 We work closely with families to offer essential support, helping facilitate communication with law enforcement and guiding them through the criminal justice process in MMIP cases.
+We also support families who believe their loved one’s death was suspicious and not properly investigated, resulting in the cause of death being ruled as accidental, overdose, or undetermined.

 The services of Empowerment Advocate are completely free.